nlicalzi/launch_school/ls202_html_and_css/lesson_2.md

   * Often called **containers**, because most `block` elements group one or more elements into areas of the page (with `body` as the top-level container); ex: `header` elements group elements together into a page header.
   * By default, a `block` element occupies all horizontal space available within its container, with nothing to its right or left.
 A page that contains 3 `block`s within its `body` would see them stacked vertically.
   * `block` elements use the box properties (`width`, `height`, `padding`, `border`, `margin`) to determine the size of the element.
-  * Though a `block` element takes up an entire row in a container, this *does not* alterthe width of the element.
+  * Though a `block` element takes up an entire row in a container, this *does not* alter the width of the element.
 The browser renders the `block` element on a line by itself, but the element has the specified/computed width.
   * Examples of `block` elements: `section`, `article`, `aside`, `header`, `footer`, `p`, `h1..h6`, `blockquote`, `ul`, `ol`, `dl`, `figure`, `figcaption`, `form`, `fieldset`
   * Any element can be converted to a `block` element by giving it the `display: block` CSS property.
     * It's common to render links (`a`) and images (`img`) as `block` elements.